HomeAll wordspiyan

 Open in interactive app →

-About Ibaloi: Ibaloi (also called Inibaloi or Nabaloi) is the indigenous Cordilleran language of southern Benguet province in the northern Philippines, with approximately 100,000 native speakers.
+About Ibaloi: Ibaloi (also called Inibaloi or Nabaloi) is the indigenous Cordilleran language of southern Benguet province in the northern Philippines, with approximately 120,000 native speakers.
 It is part of the Austronesian language family.
-Definitions on this page are drawn from Sofia Olga Anton's A Handy Guidebook to the Ibaloi Language (Tebtebba / EED-TFIP, 2010).